yassato/BIO373/README.md

 ## Directory
 ### QTL
-Materials for the QTL exercise on day X
+Materials for the QTL exercise on the day X

 ### GAPIT
-Materials for the GWAS/GS exercise on day Y
+Materials for the GWAS/GS exercise on the day Y

 ### SNP
-Materials for the file handling and SNP calling exercise on day Z
+Materials for the file handling and SNP calling exercise on the day Z